aseprite/docs/sprite-editor.md

    finger on a Windows Surface device.
 1. [Zoom](zoom.md) with the mouse wheel or with a pinch-like gesture on a MacBook trackpad or the Windows Surface screen.
-1. You can also scroll/pan with the mouse wheel and `Shift` key, or using two fingers in the MacBook trackpad or on Windows Surface screen.
+1. You can also scroll/pan with the mouse wheel and <kbd>Shift</kbd> key, or using two fingers in the MacBook trackpad or on Windows Surface screen.